Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability

 \section{Dataset}

 After applying the aforementioned filtering steps, we have in total 19,050 articles from 1,121 news outlets remaining in our dataset.
 These articles have been shared in 253,350 posts, which combined are responsible for 225,282,745 interactions (out of which 70,428,316 are public).
-Table~\ref{tab:summary} summarizes the dataset.

 {\bf Bias data:} Table~\ref{tab:bias_reliability_classes_stats} shows the number of articles and the total combined and public interactions for each bias and reliability class.
 With the selected bias thresholds, our dataset includes 4,516 \textit{Left}-biased articles and 3,440 \textit{Right}-biased articles, with the remaining 11,094 articles falling in the \textit{Center} category.
 These articles are in turn responsible for 79,038,246 (\textit{Left}), 56,160,101 (\textit{Right}), and 90,084,398 (\textit{Center}) interactions.
 While the \textit{Center} category includes 58\% of the articles, it is interesting to note that it is responsible for a significantly smaller fraction of the total interactions (40\%).
 Instead, the \textit{Left}-biased and \textit{Right}-biased articles see relatively higher interaction rates (studied in the next section).
 For example, the \textit{Left}-biased articles account for only 24\% of the articles but 35\% of the interactions, and the \textit{Right}-biased articles are responsible for only 18\% of the articles but 25\% of the interactions.